 Application Checklist and Timeline

 The College of Mount Saint Vincent is a diverse community where students from different backgrounds and from all over the world come to discover their academic passions and explore the exceptional opportunities that the College offers.
 Our campus, just 12 miles north of midtown Manhattan, provides a learning environment that is unique and welcoming.
 Here, personal attention is routine while the educational, cultural, and business advantages of New York City are nearby.

 Who is an International Student?

-If you are not currently a US citizen or permanent resident, then you are considered to be an International Student.
+Students who are not citizens of the United States are considered International Students.
 Please review the international student admission and financial information.